pyequion/pyequion2/README.md

 A heavily update version of the previous package found in https://github.com/caiofcm/pyequion

+Tests of the accuracy of its parameters and equations are underway, so results may change.
+Its API may change, and modules and functions may be added, removed and renamed.
+Use at your own peril!

 ## Features

 - Pure python package: hence it is easy to install in any platform